KentaroMorishita/f-box-docs/src/content/docs/f-box-core/introduction/index.md

 # Welcome to F-Box

-F-Box is a library designed to bring the power of functional programming to your JavaScript and React applications.
-It provides a set of core abstractions for handling values, state, and asynchronous computations in a clean and predictable way.
+F-Box is a library designed to bring the power of functional programming to your TypeScript applications.
+It provides a set of core abstractions for handling values, state, and asynchronous computations in a clean, type-safe, and predictable way.

 ## Key Features

 - **Composable Abstractions**: Use functional constructs like `Box`, `Maybe`, `Either`, and `Task` to compose your logic effectively.
 - **Type Safety**: Ensure correctness with TypeScript support, helping you catch errors at compile time.
-- **Reactivity**: Seamlessly manage reactive state using `RBox` and integrate it with your UI components.
+- **Reactivity**: Manage state reactively with `RBox`, enabling seamless integration into various programming paradigms.

 ## Why Use F-Box?